Table of Contents

 references in memory.
 These tasks will help you see that two variables may look the same in value but still not be the same in memory.
 This is a common point of confusion for

-are interchangeable.
+beginners who assume == and is are interchangeable.
 Mastering this difference early on will make debugging and writing safe conditionals easier in the

 future.